 Based on the specification analysed in the “as designed” SAP review, the Solar House currently achieves a 98.8 per cent reduction in carbon, making it just 1.2 per cent away from its zero carbon target.

 The house’s final energy efficiency score is expected to be significantly improved, resulting in a carbon negative construction.
+To ensure that such a construction goes smoothly, all aspects like those must be complete.

 Michael Goddard, director of Caplin Homes, commented: “We’re extremely pleased with the results from this first assessment.
 We knew that the results would be positive but they’re actually even better than expected.
 We’re certainly on track to achieve our aim of a totally zero-carbon property.”